ucgmsim/Velocity-Model/Velocity_Model/scripts/readme.md

 sbatch --export=ALL get_z_values.sl # update the command therein to use the correct version eg. -v 2.07
 ```

-When everything is completed, merge all the result.
+When everything is completed, merge all the output files into a single file
 ```
 cd z_values
 cat basin_stats.z_???? > ../basin_stats.z